-This assignment is a great way to get your students reading and thinking about what they have read.
-Use your imagination and develop your own variation on this assignment for your class.
+This assignment gets your students reading and thinking about what they have read.
+Use your imagination, and develop your own variation on this assignment.
 You can benefit from this assignment, too.
 I generally learn something new, and I do not have to face piles of "boring" papers.